 Another possibility is to further your academic career by pursuing a master’s degree in nursing.
-Master’s degrees can seriously elevate your profile as a potential hire and give you access to new roles in healthcare.
+Master’s degrees can elevate your profile as a potential hire and give you access to new roles in healthcare.

 Public health and services

-Some nurses realize after a few years of service that they would actually like to do something that has a bigger impact than working with individual patients.
+Some nurses realize after a few years of service that they would like to do something that has a bigger impact than working with individual patients.
 One way to make a significant amount of change is to start working for public health services.

 A first step toward working in public health is often gaining “on-the-ground” experience as a community nurse in a local healthcare center that serves community members.
-This is a great way to determine if working in public health is something you are really passionate about.
+This is a great way to determine if working in public health is something you are passionate about.